 - this freed up PM time to comfortably handle more projects in parallel and focus on the outcomes that mattered

-- the quality of our work, delivery times, client relationships and outcomes achieved all saw significant improvements
+- there were significant improvements in the quality of our work, delivery times, client relationships and outcomes achieved

 - and at the same time, we trebled the revenue per head in our team in a little under three years.

 Upon further reflection, it’s become apparent that the lightbulb moment came from daring to experiment.
 I made changes and observed their effects.